PipedreamHQ/pipedream/docs/docs/workflows/steps/triggers/README.md

 <VideoPlayer url="https://www.youtube.com/embed/Jjq-ZoYZQoQ" title="Using Triggers" />

 **Triggers** define the type of event that runs your workflow.
 For example, HTTP triggers expose a URL where you can send any HTTP requests.
 Pipedream will run your workflow on each request.
-The Cron Scheduler trigger runs your workflow on a schedule.
+The Scheduler trigger runs your workflow on a schedule, like a cron job.

 Today, we support the following triggers: